I am delighted that you are checking out the Fox Valley Unitarian Universalist Fellowship!

 What are Sunday services like?

 Services are spiritual times that allow everyone ample time to participate as they wish.
 The start of each service begins with the song “Enter Rejoice and Come In”.
 You will be handed an Order of Service as you enter the Sanctuary.
-If you are hearing impaired, the room is equipped with a T-Loop Assistive Listening System.
-There are also large print hymnals available.

 After the Service